IllusID/web3-basic-project/README.md

 ```
 Import test account that created by hardhat into Metamask.

-Create .env.local file within the folder and add the following code:
+Create **".env.local"** file within the folder and add the following code:
 ```bash
 ENVIRONMENT="local"
 NEXT_PUBLIC_ENVIRONMENT="local"